Jansra/LempelZiv/README.md

 # LempelZiv
-Implementing LZ77 compression from scratch.
+Attempt to mplement LZ77 compression from scratch.
+Work in progress.

-To run the current version, modify the input in main and run the code.
+To run the current version, modify the input in main.